top of page

 But while material progress will be repressed, it cannot be stopped.

 Off with their Records advocates business models which should be standard in the modern age.
 We practice a limited streaming policy, catering specifically to that experience, while advocating the production of 'digibundles', musical works designed for download, taking advantage of all that digital distribution has to offer, including vastly expanded potential for supporting artwork and ways of presenting the music.
-This is the future, not only for the music industry but many other mediums including film, games and other hitherto unformed artistic expressions.
+That £12 a month could be going straight to the artists that you listen to rather than to multi-billion-dollar corporations.
+Digibundles are the future, not only for the music industry but many other mediums including video, games and other hitherto-unformed artistic expressions.

 Off with their Records is based in Norwich, UK, and was conceived in 2016 by Ryan Williamson.
 Our first digibundle was released on April 17, 2017.